JakDaniels/MIOS/README.md

 7) Create your first OpenSim Instance!

+Each OpenSim Instance has to have a set of default configs.
+These may be the ones supplied by the OpenSim developers for running in 'standalone' mode, or by a grid operator such as OSGrid to allow your regions to be a part of their grid.

-By default if --config-set is not given then it will use the downloaded 'osgrid' config files.
+By default if --config-set is not given then MIOS will use the downloaded 'osgrid' config files.
 This can be changed in the MIOS config file.

 	# ./opensim.sh.php --add-instance Test1 --config-set osgrid
 	The Instance configs were generated successfully!
 Use --add-region now to add regions to this instance.